dirkjanm/dirkjanm.github.io/_posts/2019-01-21-abusing-exchange-one-api-call-away-from-domain-admin.md

 More information is available on the [Microsoft Exchange blog](https://blogs.technet.microsoft.com/exchange/2019/02/12/released-february-2019-quarterly-exchange-updates/) about this patch.

 # Resources / References
-The following blogs, whitepapers and research offer more information about these attacks:
+The following blogs, white papers and research offer more information about these attacks:

 ## Mitigation resources
 - ~~<https://github.com/gdedrouas/Exchange-AD-Privesc/blob/master/DomainObject/Fix-DomainObjectDACL.ps1> (Removing dangerous Exchange permissions with PowerShell)~~ Update: Use [Microsoft's recommended fix](https://blogs.technet.microsoft.com/exchange/2019/02/12/released-february-2019-quarterly-exchange-updates/) for this.